Elmsdale, Prince Edward Island: PEI Grain Elevators Corporation

 Elmsdale is home to the PEI grain elevator #3, it was built in 1978 and is made out of steel and concrete.
 It has 24 different bins that range from 12 to 12000 tonnes.
 The total facility is capable of storing 9200 metric tonnes.
 This grain elevator is capable of handling barley, oats, soybean, wheat and corn.

 W.P.
 Griffin Inc.

 W.P.
 Griffin Inc. is a potato farming business located in Elmsdale.
 The business was founded in 1928.
 W.P.
 Griffin Inc. packages many different types of potatoes including Russets, Yellow-fleshed, Reds and Round Whites.
 This company offers many different specialty products such as BBQ ready, microwave ready and restaurant style potatoes.
 W.P.
 Griffin Inc. is also the initial branding partner for Dole Potatoes in Canada.

 Politics

-Elmsdale falls within the provincial district 26 (Alberton-Roseville division) and is currently represented by Pat Murphy.
+Elmsdale falls within the provincial district 26 (Alberton-Bloomfield) and is currently represented by Ernie Hudson.
 There is a polling station at the Elmsdale Community School.

-Elmsdale falls within the federal riding of Egmont currently represented by Gail Shea.
+Elmsdale falls within the federal riding of Egmont currently represented by Bobby Morrissey.